 Also, a unisex toilet should ideally be a self-contained, private room with a lockable door.
 The problem is that this requires a lot more space, as each 'private toilet' would be a single occupancy room.

-In August 2023, the government announced plans to introduce legislation to ban gender neutral toilets in new buildings, unless the space is so restricted that a single room, private toilet would be appropriate.
+In August 2023, the government announced plans to ban gender neutral toilets in new buildings, unless single-sex spaces are also provided.
+In other words, you cannot convert the only single sex space into a gender neutral facility.
+The only exception would be if space is so restricted that a single, fully-enclosed private toilet with a lockable door would be appropriate.

 Broadly speaking, transphobia is where someone dislikes or is prejudiced against trans people simply on the basis of their transgender identity.